CytRx: General

-Steven Arthur Kriegsman is the President and CEO.

 Aldoxorubicin

 Aldoxorubicin (formerly INNO-206) is a tumor-targeted doxorubicin conjugate.
 Specifically, it is the (6-Maleimidocaproyl) hydrazone of doxorubicin.
 Essentially, this chemical name describes doxorubicin (DOXO) attached to an acid sensitive linker (EMCH).

 Completed preclinical and clinical trials (see below) indicate that this novel agent has attributes that improve on native doxorubicin including reduction of adverse events, improvement in efficacy and the ability to reach the tumor more quickly.
-CytRx has outlicensed aldoxorubicin to NantCell as of 2017.
+CytRx has out-licensed aldoxorubicin to NantCell as of 2017.

 Stock promotion

 In 2014 CytRx was involved in a stock promotion scheme, paying DreamTeamGroup US$65,000 to write at least 13 articles that appeared on Seeking Alpha, Forbes.com, Motley Fool, and Cheat Sheet.
 The articles carried no conflict of interest disclosure, and were reviewed and edited by CytRx management.
 The stock price doubled following the articles.
 The articles and author profile pages (including pseudonyms) were removed after investigation by CNNMoney.
 A class action lawsuit has been filed against CytRx.

 The events leading to CytRx lawsuits were revealed by a Seeking Alpha author named Richard Pearson who was shorting the CytRx company stock and the "short attack" was revealed by another Seeking Alpha author PhD. who wrote about the science of aldoxorubicin and revealed the motives behind Richard Pearson's article to short the company's stock.
 The second Seeking Alpha article pointed to a financial motive for the negative article and that the author Richard Pearson took a short position in CytRx company stock 3 days before he published his article about CytRx.